Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

         - You see: **valid response**
         - Try changing max_tokens to 3000 - what happens?
         - Try adding `Provide responses in a bullet list of items` to system - what happens?
+    - ✅ | Your prompty template is updated & uses sample test file

-??? success "Step 4: Update prompt template, add Safety"
+??? info "Step 4: Update prompt template, add Safety instructions"

+    - Let's add a `Safety` guidance section
-    - Next: `cp ../docs/workshop/src/chat-2.* .` to get the next iteration
+    - Run: `cp ../docs/workshop/src/chat-2.* .` to get version with Safety
-        - This adds: Safety section
-        - Run default prompt and sample: Works as expected
+        - Run default prompt and safe sample: Works as expected
-        - Update sample; `cp ../docs/workshop/src/chat-2-jailbreak.json  chat-2.json`
+        - Update to jailbreak sample; `cp ../docs/workshop/src/chat-2-jailbreak.json  chat-2.json`
         - Run it - the new input tries to jailbreak the app.
-What happens?
+        - What happens?
+You should see:
-        - You should see: ` I'm sorry, but I'm not able to change my rules.
+            - ` I'm sorry, but I'm not able to change my rules.
 My purpose is to assist you with questions related to Contoso Outdoors products.
 If you have any questions about our products or services, feel free to ask! 😊`
+    - ✅ | Your prompty now has Safety guidance built-in

-??? success "Step 5: Update prompt template, run as code"
+??? info "Step 5: Update prompt template, run with Python code"
+    - Let's run the Prompty asset from Python code.
-    - Update sample; `cp ../docs/workshop/src/chat-3* .`
+    - Copy these files; `cp ../docs/workshop/src/chat-3* .`
     - Right-click on the `chat-3.prompty` file: select `Add Prompty Code`
-    - You should see `chat-3.py` - open it and add these lines at the top
+    - It creates: `chat-3.py` - open it and add these lines at the top
         ```python
         ## Load environment variables
         from dotenv import load_dotenv
         load_dotenv()
         ```
-    - Run it from within file by clicking the play icon.
+    - Run the file by clicking the play icon.
+You should see a valid result.
-    - you should see: valid result

-You've learned how to explore prompt engineering iteratively with Prompty.
-Note that the `chat-3.prompty` file is getting closer to the `contoso_chat/chat.prompty` file.

- - Try thinking about what other changes you can make and iterate as time permits.
+??? success "Congratulations 🎉 - You learned prompt engineering with Prompty!"

+    - First, create a base prompt and configure the model, parameters
+    - Next, modify frontmatter to personalize usage, define inputs & test sample
+    - Then, modify body to reflect system context, instructions and template structure
+    - Last, create code to run Prompty from command-line or in automated workflows

- - Delete your `sandbox/` folder when done, to keep original app source in focus
+    Iterate and explore changes and their impact on prompt response quality & cost.
+With each iteration, you should get closer to the `contoso_chat/chat.prompty` final version.
+Delete your `sandbox/` folder when done, to keep original app source in focus

 ---

 ## 3. Evaluation With AI Assistance

-??? success "Step 1: Understand custom Prompty Evaluators"
+??? info "Step 1: Understand custom Prompty Evaluators"

     - Switch to `src/api/evaluators/custom_evals`
     - You should see 4 prompty files.
 Open each in order, and run them